TS-CUBED/haemoFoam/README.md

 ## Documentation

 Documentation is not complete yet.
-For the time being there are a [few videos I recorded for my students.](https://www.youtube.com/playlist?list=PLWHQIdms-YHSVrFf5qchNdjX-lFuDj4kK)
+See the `docs` folder.
+There are also a [few videos I recorded for my students.](https://www.youtube.com/playlist?list=PLWHQIdms-YHSVrFf5qchNdjX-lFuDj4kK)

 ## Acknowledgements: